-The 'throw' keyword indicates that this statement is a throw statement.
+A keyword that indicates that it is a throw statement.

-If there is no expression in the throw statement, the ExceptionData getter of the instance that is thrown is an instance of a proxy class that is not initialized.
+If the throw statement has no expression, the ExceptionData getter of the error class is an instance of the uninitialized proxy class.

-If there is an expression in the throw statement, the ExceptionData getter of the instance that is thrown is an instance of a proxy class that is initialized by the expression.
+If the throw statement has an expression, the ExceptionData getter of the error class is an instance of the proxy class initialized with the expression.

-The end of the throw statement is represented by a semicolon.
+The end of a throw statement is represented by a semicolon.

 An exception is thrown from the someMethod() method.
 Since the throw statement has an string literal, the ExceptionData getter of the thrown instance is initialized with a string.